vsr/twitter-tools/README.md

 Features
 ---------
-* Unblock all blocked users : TODO
+* Unblock all blocked users
-* Block all friends or followers : TODO
+* Block all friends or followers
 * Delete all tweets : TODO